Skip to content

 self.calculate_tax_2(taxpayer, admindata)

-# the results are in taxpayer
+# results are in taxpayer

-# Calculate tax without children
+# tax calculation without children

-if taxpayer.children != 0:
+if taxpayer.enfants != 0:

 taxpayer2 = TaxPayer().fromdict(